Sunflower Meaning: Ancient Incas to Modern Weddings

 The cheerfulness and warmth of sunflowers are perfect for a bright bouquet of flowers to set the tone in a new home or office.

 Sunflowers are hard to miss in any room and go with most decors.
 Make a strong statement with a beautiful bouquet of sunflowers!

 Sunflowers have recently been bred to produce shorter varieties for garden use.
 The petals were originally quite small and irregular, so efforts have also been made to increase the size and number of petals.

 Some double petal varieties have also been created as well as variations in the color of the center (brown to black) and even of the petals (honey, beige, pinkish cream, soft yellow, pale russet).
 Read more about yellow flower color meaning.
 Learn about other flower color meanings.

 Wild sunflowers have multiple stems and more than one head, with the heads or flowers usually being smaller than what we are accustomed to seeing.

 Modern sunflowers have been bred to have a single stem and one large flower.
 The largest sunflower head ever recorded was 34.5 inches across, grown by Emily Martin of Maple Ridge, Canada in 1983 (Source: Guinness Book of World Records).

 In the United States, sunflowers are found in the Midwest prairies as well as roadsides.
 The sunflower generally grows in scrub land and dry areas.
 Sunflowers are native to the Americas.
 They are the state flower of Kansas and the national flower of Russia.

-The information in this article has been excerpted from the book Flower Symbols: The Language of Love by Kathleen Karlsen.
-This book includes ancient and modern flower meanings and folklore about the world’s most beloved flowers.
-Buy one for a flower lover in your life.
-Learn to “say it with flowers” for any occasion!
+The information in this article is inspired by the book Flower Symbols: The Language of Love by Kathleen Karlsen.
+Includes extensive flower meanings and folklore about the world’s most beloved flowers.
+The perfect gift for yourself or a flower lover in your life!